naka-lab/Serket/docs/modules/gmm.md

 ---
 layout: default
 ---
-## GMM (Gaussian Mixture Model)
+## Gaussian Mixture Model (GMM)

 ```
 gmm.GMM( K, itr=100, name="gmm", category=None, mode="learn" )
 ```

 `gmm.GMM` is a module for unsupervised classification based on a Gaussian mixture model.
-It computes the probabilities that each data is classified into each class and the means of the distribution, and sends them to the connected modules.
+It computes the probabilities that each data element is classified into each class and the means of the distributions and sends them to the connected modules.

 ### Parameters